5 Common Financial Problems for College Students & How You Could Avoid Them

 3. Not Knowing the Difference Between Wants & Needs

-• How will this product add value to my life?
+• How does this add value to my life?

 5. Not Planning for the Future